jsfix-ci/redux-data-collections/README.md

 ## Usage
 These examples presume you're using React Redux Starter Kit (because I do).
 There's nothing particularly special about one react-redux kit versus another.
 You should be able to adapt these examples to your needs.

 Redux-data-collections exports `createCollectionReducer` by default.
 A collection reducer will only handle actions with a `meta.type` that matches the collection type.
 For instance, if you create a reducer like `createCollectionReducer('cars')`, the created reducer will only respond to actions where the `action.meta.type === 'cars'`.
+In practice, this is managed for you.

-**Simply add your collections to your root reducer in `src/store/reducers.js`**
+**Simply add your collections to your root reducer in [`src/store/reducers.js`](https://github.com/davezuko/react-redux-starter-kit/blob/master/src/store/reducers.js)**

 ```js
 import { combineReducers } from 'redux'